Devsoc-BPGC/Short-Me/README.md

 - [ ] Verifyfing whether the email registered is valid.
 - [ ] Verifying whether the url entered is valid
-- [ ] Fixing error of push coming sometimes
+- [x] Fixing error of push coming sometimes
-- [ ] remove redirects everywhere and give responses in the text mentioned at whatsapp
+- [x] remove redirects everywhere and give responses in the text mentioned at whatsapp
-- [ ] fixing x-auth token verification.
+- [x] fixing x-auth token verification.
 Any token is working
-- [ ] passing x-auth token in headers
+- [x] passing x-auth token in headers
+- [ ] check customCode does not contain spaces, new line character
+- [ ] email checking isn't caps sensitive